groue/GRMustache/guides/runtime/helpers.md

 #### Using the helper object

-Now that our helper class is well defined, let's use it.

-Assuming:

-- `orderConfirmation.mustache` is a mustache template resource,
-- `self` has a `cart` property suitable for our template rendering,

-Let's first parse the template:

-    GRMustacheTemplate *template = [GRMustacheTemplate parseResource:@"orderConfirmation" bundle:nil error:NULL];

-Let's now render, with two objects: our `MustacheHelper` class that will provide the `localize` helper, and `self` that will provide the `cart`:
+Now that our helper class is well defined, let's provide our template with two objects: our `MustacheHelper` class for the `localize` key, and another for the `cart`:

-    [template renderObjects:[MustacheHelper class], self, nil];
+    NSString *rendering = [template renderObjects:[MustacheHelper class], data, nil];

-### Implementing helpers with blocks

-Starting MacOS6 and iOS4, blocks are available to the Objective-C language.
-GRMustache provides a block-based helper API.

-This technique does not involve declaring any special selector.
-But when asked for the `localized` key, your context will return a GRMustacheBlockHelper instance, built in the same fashion as the helper methods seen above:

-    id localizeHelper = [GRMustacheBlockHelper helperWithBlock:(^(GRMustacheSection *section, id context) {
-      NSString *renderedContent = [section renderObject:context];
-      return NSLocalizedString(renderedContent, nil);
-    }];

-See how the block implementation is strictly identical to the helper method discussed above.

-Actually, your only concern is to make sure your values and helper code can be reached by GRMustache when rendering your templates.
-Implementing `localizeSection:withContext` or returning a GRMustacheBlockHelper instance for the `localize` key is strictly equivalent.

-However, unlike the selector technique seen above, our code is not yet bound to the section name, `localize`.
-And actually, we need some container object.
-Let's go with a dictionary:

-    id mustacheHelper = [NSDictionary dictionaryWithObject:localizeHelper forKey:@"localize"];

-And now the rendering is done as usual:

-    [template renderObjects:mustacheHelper, self, nil];

 ### Implementing helpers with classes conforming to the `GRMustacheHelper` protocol

 Now that we have a nice working localizing helper, we may well want to reuse it in some other projects.
-Unfortunately, the two techniques seen above don't help us that much achieving this goal:

-- the selector technique binds the helper code to the section name, thus making impossible to share the helper code between various sections of various templates.
+Unfortunately, the above selector technique doesn't help us that much achieving this goal: it binds the helper code to the section name, thus making impossible to share the helper code between various sections of various templates.
-- the block technique provides no way to cleanly encapsulate the helper code.

 The `GRMustacheHelper` protocol aims at giving you a way to create helper classes, with all expected benefits: encapsulation and reusability.